Martin J. Abrahamson, MD, FACP

 COURSE DESCRIPTION

-Anyone who provides care for people with (or at risk for) diabetes knows that these patients often have a myriad of comorbidities and complications, and that optimizing their care is frequently complex and challenging.
-If you are to be successful, it is critically important that you understand the latest techniques used to motivate your patients to modify their lifestyles and impact obesity; are current with newer medications, insulins, and devices used to treat the hyperglycemia of diabetes; and can skillfully manage the comorbidities that put your patients at high risk for cardiovascular disease, dominant liver disease NAFLD (which may afflict an astounding 70 to 100 million Americans), and other complications.
+Anyone who provides care for people with (or at risk for) diabetes knows that they often have a myriad of comorbidities and complications, and that optimizing their care is frequently complex and challenging.
+If you are to be successful, it is critically important that you understand the latest techniques used to motivate your patients to modify their lifestyles and impact obesity; are current with newer medications, insulins, and devices used to treat the hyperglycemia of diabetes; and can skillfully manage the comorbidities that put your patients at high risk for atherosclerotic cardiovascular disease, metabolic associated steatotic liver disease, and the myriad of microvascular complications of diabetes.

 It’s with these challenges in mind that we developed this program.
 Clinicians can rely on this course for comprehensive updates, practice recommendations, and the newest evidence-based strategies for state-of-the-art treatment, prevention, diagnosis, and education of the diabetic patient.